 Folders/Transfers tab have the following columns:

-Name of sync folder.
-Agent shows only Sync jobs folders.
-Click on the folder name opens the folder in file browser.
-Right-click on the folder name gives option to open its Archive.
-Works only for Sync jobs!
-Shared with Selective Sync enabled don’t have background filling.
+- Name Name of the folder selected for synchronization on this device.
+Clicking on the folder name opens the folder in file browser.
+Right-click on the folder name gives option to open its Archive (works only for sync jobs).
+Folders with Transparent Selective Sync (on Windows) or (on mac OS) enabled don’t have background filling.

-All these reflect status toward priority_peers if these are set in Agent profile (Synced, Progress, Paused, Error, No peers, Connecting to peers)
+- Status All these reflect status toward priority_peers if these are set in Agent profile (Synced, Progress, Paused, Error, No peers, Connecting to peers).
+Synchronization errors and file warning appear in this columns.
+The File warning are only kept for active job runs on tab transfers, and are removed from Agent UI once the job run is completed or aborted.

 At the bottom of user-interface

-There’s option to pause agent.
+There’s option to pause agent and set speed limits through agent UI.
 To allow a user to pause agent, MC admin shall set yes for "Allow pause from UI" in Agent profile.

 Center field shows either Last Synced time or a core error: